sarungalesonik/nss_assignment_1/part2/README.md

 # nss_assignment_1# Access Control Lists

 ## Description of System
-- `fake_root` operates with UID 0, simulating root privileges.
+- *ACL-Based Access Control*
-- Each file/directory has its own ACL stored in Extended Attributes:
+   - The ACLShell operates in a restricted environment where each file and directory has an ACL stored in extended attributes.
+ACLs specify user permissions (read, write, execute) and are enforced at the shell level before executing any command.

-- The `Owner` and `User` fields store user IDs (UIDs).
+- * SetUID-Enabled Commands*
-- If an ACL does not exist for a file/directory during a write operation (`setacl`, `fput`, `create_dir`), one is created with the owner assigned and stored.
+   - Custom commands (fput, my_ls, fget, my_cd, create_dir, setacl, getacl) are implemented as individual binaries with the setuid bit enabled.
+These commands check user permissions using getuid(), verify ACLs, and enforce discretionary access control (DAC) if ACLs deny access.

 ## Assumptions
 - `my_cd` only goes further, not back.